CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/udf-manager.md

 # UDF Manager

-On this page, you can find information on UDF Manager, a tool that allows you to choose which User Defined Field (UDF) will be displayed on the document line in CompuTec WMS.

-UDFs are custom fields that can be added to document types to add information to a document.
+This guide provides an overview of the UDF (User-Defined Field) Manager tool in CompuTec WMS.
+The UDF Manager enables users to select which custom fields will be displayed at the document line level, providing flexibility and customization for specific business needs.
+UDFs are valuable for tailoring documents with additional information critical to your operations.

 ---